 Top food tours in Barcelona

-• Estrella Damm Brewery tour and tasting – behind the scenes of Barcelona’s most famous local beer.
+- Estrella Damm Brewery tour and tasting – behind the scenes of Barcelona’s most famous local beer brewery.

 Festivals, celebrations and other dates for your calendar

-There’s always an event happening somewhere in Barcelona.
+There’s always an event happening somewhere while you’re backpacking in Barcelona!
 It’s a city that likes a party!
 The calendar is filled with many festivals and celebrations that can make your trip extra special if you time it right.
 These are some Barcelona festivals to consider:

 Getting around Barcelona